 Stronger porcelain alternatives are available. eg porcelain veneers.

 Broken back tooth requiring a filling, and there is pain

 All treatment will be aimed at reducing the pain as a priority.
 Here the dentist may use a medicine over the decay, and place a simple filling.
 This will give the tooth some time to heal.
 If the tooth recovers, a stronger filling can be placed over the softer filling a few months down the track.
-Or a crown may be advised.
+Or a porcelain crown or gold crown may be advised.
 If the pain does not improve, your dentist may consider root canal treatment.

 Broken back tooth requiring a filling, with no pain

 The stresses on molar teeth are even higher than front teeth.
 When a breakage needs repairing, we have a choice of materials to fix the hole.

 - White materials placed directly into the hole.
 Composite resin is a standard filling material, however it does have limitations.
 It is not as strong as the enamel so it can break or weardown over time.
 A major concern is leakage under the fillings.
 Regular monitoring with Xrays will help monitor this risk.
 Daily flossing will reduce this risk considerably.